ARPOISE/ARpoise/php/porpoise/README.md

   ![BackEndImg4](/images/BackEnd4.PNG)

-  **Note:** In order for a fade animation to work the rendering mode of the material of the prefab of the POI needs to be set to 'Fade' in Unity.
+  **Note:** In order for a fade animation to work the rendering mode of the material of the POI's prefab needs to be set to 'Fade' in Unity.

   ![BackEndImg5](/images/BackEnd5.PNG)
   * **destroy**, destroy the POI.